-

 • Cosmetics and nutraceuticals : control of the particle size of powders, pigments and dry extracts to ensure homogeneous dispersion and a suitable texture.

-These analyses make it possible to anticipate the behavior of materials during the transformation and use stages, guaranteeing the stability and performance of finished products.
+These analyses make it possible to anticipate the behavior of materials during the transformation and use stages, guaranteeing the stability and performance of the finished products.

 Analytical interest and complementarity

-Grain size directly influences the physical properties of a material: the finer the grains, the higher the specific surface area, which impacts mechanical strength, dissolution, porosity and thermal conductivity .
+Grain size directly influences the physical properties of a material: the finer the grains, the higher the specific surface area, which impacts mechanical strength, dissolution, porosity, and thermal conductivity .

 • Porosity analysis to correlate grain size with material density;